 If you’re wondering what you get from Columbia Association (CA) for your annual charge, you can start by looking outside.

-For information about your annual charge, call the Annual Charge Customer Service Line at 410-715-3137.
+For information about your annual charge, email annualcharge@ColumbiaAssociation.org or call the Annual Charge Customer Service Line at 410-715-3137.
+Calls are answered in the order they are received.

 Dues and Fees

 The income provided by the annual charge, while significant, covers only slightly more than half of the cost of the services provided by Columbia Association.
-Therefore, some of the most popular activities, such as Package Plan or Facility Memberships, require the payment of dues and fees.
+Therefore, some of the most popular activities, such as memberships, require the payment of dues and fees.
 Since CA resident members pay both membership dues and the annual charge, their dues are significantly lower than those paid by non-residents.
-For example, CA resident families normally pay approximately 30 to 50 percent less for a membership in the Package Plan or for the outdoor pools than nonresident members.

 This approach creates a strong community balance.
 Those who use CA facilities and programs support the greatest portion of those costs, while the expense of maintaining and operating universal amenities like community centers, pathways, tot lots and lakes are shared by all residents.
 A recent survey showed that CA services are well-used and enjoyed by the community — 94 percent have used at least one of the amenities including the Open Space, and 72 percent have become members or used the sports and fitness facilities, camps, before and after school care or the Art Center on a pay-as-you-go basis.